 View additional parking information and costs.

-If you park in the east parking lot, you will enter the church through doors located under a red awning and follow signs to the sanctuary on the second floor, where our services are held.
-This is also the handicapped-accessible entrance.
+If you park in the east parking lot, you will enter the church through doors located under the porte cochere and continue into the Commons, where you will see a staircase to the second floor, where our sanctuary, nursery, and classrooms are located.
+There is also an elevator to your right after entering the building.

 Children are welcome at all Calvary worship services.